plugbee/dslforge/README.md

 ## Installation

 1. **Install Eclipse**
-The current DSL Forge version is based on Eclipse Mars packages.
+The current DSL Forge version is based on Eclipse Neon packages.
 The packages are available under http://www.eclipse.org/downloads/packages/
 To know which package is the most appropriate for you, select one of the following alternatives.
- - *Eclipse IDE for Java EE Developers*
+ - **Eclipse IDE for Java EE Developers**
 In this scenario, users are interested in having a DSL editor shipped with HTML/JavaScript applications.
 The generator outputs a static web project ready to be debugged under Eclipse.
 The most appropriate distribution to use is Eclipse IDE for Java EE Developers as it comes with a simple HTTP Preview server easy to configure.
- - *Eclipse for RCP and RAP Developers*
+ - **Eclipse for RCP and RAP Developers**
 If you want a closer integration with Xtext and EMF, or if you want to integrate the editor with other Eclipse components, you’d better install Eclipse for RCP and RAP Developers.
 This makes it possible to integrate the editor with third party RWT (Remote Widget Toolkit, the web-based SWT) plugins and widgets.

 2. **Install the Xtext SDK**